How To Boost Metabolism Effectively?

 3. Add High Intensity Interval Training (HIIT)

-Exercise is an integral part of metabolic health.
+Physical exercise is an integral part of metabolic health.
 Apart from burning calories, planned workout can also help to improve metabolism.

 According to studies, HIIT can elevate the resting metabolic rate for a few hours after exercise, causing an effect referred to as afterburn or excess post-exercise oxygen consumption.
 Adding HIIT workouts to your routine helps with: